jamesr66a/onnx/docs/Operators.md

 ### <a name="Conv"></a><a name="conv">**Conv**</a>

-  The convolution operator consumes an input tensor and a filter, and computes the output.

 #### Versioning

 This operator is used if you are using version 1 of the default ONNX operator set until the next BC-breaking change to this operator; e.g., it will be used if your protobuf has: